-Changing the terminology of a required field in your CRM increases response rates
+Changing competitor field dropdown options in your CRM increases response rates

-If your company struggles in this domain, rest assured you are not alone.
+If your company struggles with CRM data hygiene, rest assured you are not alone.

-“I’ve worked at three CRM companies and they themselves have the same problem with data hygiene,” says Paul Senatori.
+“I’ve worked at three CRM companies and they themselves have the same problem with data hygiene,” – Paul Senatori.

-But one thing at least partially within your control is pulling on levers that incentivize your reps to make sure they’re filling in the competitor field.
+One thing within your control is pulling on levers that incentivize your reps to make sure they’re filling in the competitor field in your CRM.

-Mara Konrad, Product Marketing Manager at Formstack, uses a change in nomenclature to increase repsonse rates.
+Mara Konrad, Product Marketing Manager at Formstack, uses a change in nomenclature to increase response rates.

 This seemingly small change encourages reps to be more aware of the importance of marking that field — lest they feel the shame of admitting “I didn’t ask.”

-For Paul, his biggest success with data hygiene has come from engaging sales leadership to really drive home the value of this kind of data.
+For Paul, his biggest success with data hygiene has come from engaging sales leadership to really drive home the value of this data.

 One way to do this is through easy and obvious visualizations of said data.